guillemontecinos/itp_fall_2018_generative_music/week_6/documentation/documentation.md

 Each song was interpreted into a concatenation of words that were composed by the MIDI pitch in values from 0 - 127, and the time in ticks -each note looked like "66_238".
 The processed data can be found [here](https://github.com/guillemontecinos/itp_fall_2018_generative_music/blob/master/week_6/assets/).
 Finally, as the model training script used requires a unified dataset as an input, all songs were concatenated into one file called *input.txt*.

 ## Model training and simulations with ml5.js
 For the model training process the [LSTM training framework](https://github.com/handav/lstm_training_and_generation) developed by Hannah Davis was used.
-This model was trained with the data gotten from the melody of 12 Radiohead's.
+This model was trained with the data gotten from the melody of 12 Radiohead.

 ## Results